CedricChnfr/portfolio/_posts/Courses/2024-10-03-cloud-edge.markdown

 ### Self Evaluation
 I developed new skills in hybrid architectures and their applications in modern computing environments.
 I was able to comprehend and utilize all the concepts learned.
 However, I realized that I need to practice using all these tools in the future to avoid forgetting them, as I currently do not have the opportunity to work with them in my apprenticeship company.
+As the session on Kubernetes was done quickly with my binom, we had to pass quickly and just launch commands.
+Thanks to the report we did, it was simpler to understand but in a second time.

 ### My Opinion
-It was interesting; I had the chance to learn a lot of concepts we hear about in everyday life for our job.
+It was interesting, I had the chance to learn a lot of concepts I heard about in everyday life for some jobs.
 This course will be really useful for my professional path where these concepts could be applied.

 The course content was well-structured, starting from the basics of virtualization and gradually moving towards more complex topics.
 This progression helped me for a better understanding and then expand my knowledge to more advanced concepts.

-I now feel more confident in designing, deploying, and managing scalable and efficient cloud-edge solutions.
+I now feel more confident in designing, deploying, and managing scalable cloud-edge solutions.

 <div style="text-align: center;">
     <h1>Project Report</h1>